 Wood ash can be great for hostas growing in very acidic soil, as it increases the pH balance.
-Other benefits are added nutrients such as calcium, potassium, and magnesium.
-However, wood ashes should be used only in moderation and aren’t the best suited for pest control on hostas.
+It adds other benefits, nutrients such as calcium, potassium, and magnesium.

-Let’s take a look into the components of wood ash, what it adds to hosta soil, and if wood ash is good for hostas.
+Let’s look into the components of wood ash, what it adds to hosta soil, and if wood ash is good for hostas.

 Like any other soil amendment, the effects of wood ash on your hostas will vary based on your soil type.
 If you’re unsure what makes up your soil, it’s best to do a soil test before making any big amendments.